 Bake someone happy this month.
 Include cookies.
-And make it easy on yourself with these eight simple steps:
+And make it easy on yourself with these eight simple steps to better cookie baking.

 This post does include affiliate links.
 If you make a purchase through those links, I am paid a small amount in way of advertising fees.
 Your price does not change, but your purchase indirectly helps support this site.
 So thanks!